 What are textiles?

-Project briefs are set to meet year group, class and individual needs, plus prior experience, but may include: pencil cases, soft toys, clothing, textile art, kites, bags, hats, interior products such as cushions, wearable art and more.
+Project briefs are set to meet year group, class and individual needs, plus prior experience, but may include: soft toys, textile arts, kites, bags, travel games, t-shirts, hoodies, sleepwear, summer wear, kites, hats, interior products such as cushions, wearable art, competitions and more.

 Techniques taught may include, but are not limited to: machining, hand-sewing, fashion construction, embroidery, applique, pattern-making, fashion illustration / product design, weaving, knitting, felting, crochet, pattern adaption, surface design, paper-making, flax weaving, screen-printing, tie-dying, upcycling and more.